pIlIp-d/1D-VHDL-Pong/documentation.md

                 end if;
                 current_pos <= "1000";
 ```
-Everytime it reaches the end of player 2, adds up a point to player 1.
+Everytime it reaches the end of player 2s side, it adds a point to player 1.
 If player reaches 10 points it resets meaning player 1 won.
  ```vhdl
         else
             current_pos <= current_pos + 1;
         end if;
 ```
-If it has not reached the end, keeps adding to the position.
-Makes similar logic for player 2.
+If it has not reached the end, it keeps adding to the position.
+Same logic applies for the other player.
 ### **7 Seg Display Decoder**
 Code for [DisplayDecoder](./src/DisplayDecoder.vhd).